Stay With Us Young Warriors—We Need You Here: A Video by ICTMN's Vincent Schilling

 So I say again, Stay With Us Young Warriors, We Need You Here.
 And as I say in my video, Later Gater.

 If you are suffering, please reach out.
 The Native Youth Hotline is (877) 209-1266 and the National Suicide Prevention Hotline is (877) 273-TALK.
 You can also visit these websites for additional resources: www.YouAreNotAloneNetwork.org, www.suicidepreventionlifeline.org and www.NativeCry.org

-Vincent Schilling, an enrolled member of the St. Regis Mohawk tribe and correspondent for Indian Country Today Media Network, is the executive vice-president and co-owner of Schilling Media, Inc., a Native American-owned media corporation in Virginia Beach, Virginia.
+Vincent Schilling, an enrolled member of the St. Regis Mohawk tribe and Arts and Entertainment, Sports and Pow Wows editor for Indian Country Today Media Network, is also the executive vice-president and co-owner of Schilling Media, Inc., a Native American-owned media corporation in Virginia Beach, Virginia.
 He is also an award-winning author and radio host of the APCMA-nominated online Native radio program Native Trailblazers.
 You can follow him on Twitter at @VinceSchilling.